An Introduction To Affiliate Marketing vs Network Marketing

 Explanation of how Network Marketing works

-Network marketing is a business model that allows individuals to make money by promoting a company’s products or services and recruiting others to join their team.
-The goal is to build a network of distributors or “downlines” who sell the products and recruit others to do the same.
+Network marketing serves as a unique business model enabling individuals to earn by advocating a company’s goods or services while also inducting others into their sales team.
+The ultimate goal is to develop a network or “downlines” of marketers, each selling the products and enlisting more marketers to mirror the process.

 Benefits of Network Marketing for Network Marketers